Radiotherapy

 The normal tissues that tend to be most sensitive to radiotherapy in the short term are those where the cells are normally dividing quite rapidly to replace those lost by wear and tear.
 These include the skin and the membranes lining the mouth, throat, oesophagus, bowel and bladder.
 Inflammation, soreness, diarrhoea and urinary frequency are thus quite common side effects, depending on the part of the body being treated.
 Some patients get skin soreness rather like sunburn, but unless a superficial tumour is being treated it is now unusual for this to be severe, as modern radiotherapy beams can deliver the maximum dose deep, away from the surface.

 Other quite common acute side effects include tiredness, nausea (particularly if the upper abdomen is being irradiated), and hair loss if treatment beams go through the scalp.
 This is not usually permanent, although there may be patches where the hair does not regrow if radiotherapy is being given in fairly high dosage for a brain tumour.
-Bone marrow, the blood cell factory, is also very sensitive to radiation but this is usually only a problem in the unusual event of treatment being given to a large part of the body containing a large proportion of the total amount of marrow.
+Bone marrow is also very sensitive to radiation but this is usually only a problem in the unusual event of treatment being given to a large part of the body containing a large proportion of the total amount of marrow.

 Before having radiotherapy you will be warned about the more common side effects and probably given advice about how, for example, to care for your skin or change your diet to try to prevent the reaction becoming at all severe.
 If your abdomen or pelvis is being treated you may be recommended to cut out high-fibre foods, including fruit and green vegetables, until the reaction has settled.
 This is because they can make diarrhoea worse.
 If necessary, you may be given one of the various medications available to lessen side effects.
 Occasionally it is necessary to interrupt the course of treatment for a week or so to allow side effects to settle.

-Tiredness and other acute side effects of treatment can sometimes interfere considerably with normal living, but many people have only slight side effects.
+Tiredness and other acute side effects of treatment can sometimes interfere considerably with normal living, but many people have only slight if any side effects.
 You may well be able to continue working during your treatment and your doctor may encourage you to do so if you feel up to it.
-However, it’s sensible to take things easy if you feel tired or unable to carry on with your normal life.
+While it’s sensible not to push yourself too much if you feel tired or unable to carry on with your normal life, there is usually much to be said for remaining fairly active if at all possible, unless advised to the contrary.
+However this may not be appropriate for everyone and if you are unsure you should discuss this with your oncologist or the radiographers treating you.

 Long-term effects

 Tissues that tend to be sensitive to radiotherapy in the longer term include the lungs, kidneys, the eye lenses (where cataracts may form), and the testes and ovaries (possibly resulting in infertility).
 However, significant damage to these tissues can usually be avoided by careful treatment planning or, if attempting to preserve fertility, occasionally by surgically moving (‘transposing’) the ovaries a little, so that they are missed by most of the irradiation.
-If such measures are not possible, deep frozen storage or ‘cryopreservation’ of sperms or embryos may be appropriate for those who may want to have children in the future.
+If such measures are not possible, deep frozen storage or ‘cryo-preservation’ of sperms, embryos or eggs may be appropriate for those who may want to have children in the future.

 Treatment from the outside